kunalSHU/MeanStackApp/README.md

 	6. Refer to StackBlitz for proper GUI
 	7. Also install bootstrap npm install --save bootstrap
 	8. Install progress bar module npm install --save @ngx-progressbar/core
+	9. Upgrade npm i npm <-- using this command to solve the issue for import 'rxjs/add/operator/map'; for register service at home

 You’ll start by editing this README file to learn how to edit a file in Bitbucket.